 So how can the Alexander Technique help?

 With this separation comes the big shut down.
 We no longer know ourselves.
 We are drifting through life trying to avoid thinking about our lives.
 We will do anything we can to avoid facing the truth.
-The mother throws herself even more into the children’s life, the would be architect, becomes the best lawyer in town, the abused women blames herself, the busy career becomes the complete centre of our world and before we know it we are living in a trance someone else put us in.
+The mother throws herself even more into the children’s lives.
+The would-be architect becomes the best lawyer in town, the abused women blames herself, the busy career becomes the complete centre of our world, and before we know it, we are living in a trance someone else put us in.

 So the Alexander Technique slowly brings us back to a mind/body harmony, gently coaxing us out of the trance.
 Guiding us away from all the stuff we have to do tomorrow, later on, yesterday.
 Into the most powerful moment never experienced, NOW.

 We are no longer allowed to drift off in our mind to avoid how tense the body feels.
 On the contrary, we are taught how to come back to our bodies (ourselves) find that tension, release it and at that moment of release we find ourselves again.
 We are at home.
 Now, after some time practising in this way we find our true selves again.
 The selves, ambitions, desires, aspirations that have been hiding under all that tension and could not be acknowledged by that mind that was in a trance and wandering as far as it could away from an awareness of that painful body.

 So all the false everyday masks that have been put there to benefit everyone but ourselves, drop to the floor.
 And what we find there, because we have found it gently, slowly, under highly sensitive Alexander Technique hands, is something we begin to love and appreciate in a true and honest fashion.
 The ‘me’ that got lost a long long time ago.